 Employers are required to train all employees on the New Label Elements and SDS Format adopted from the United Nation’s Globally Harmonized System of Classification and Labeling (GHS).
 This course is for employees that have been previously trained on Hazard Communication, but require refresher training.
 Special attention is paid to Safety Data Sheet and Labeling requirements, as well as an examination of the Hazard Classifications.
 Primary Regs: OSHA 29 CFR 1910.1200, Hazard Communication.

 Hazwoper 8-hour Refresher meets the annual refresher-training requirement for regular hazardous waste site workers and managers.
 The eight-hour course provides refresher coverage of material in the original 24 or 40 hour training course for hazardous waste operations and emergency response and includes the following ten modules: Site Safety and Health Plans and Procedures; Decontamination; Hazard Communication; Working in Extreme Temperatures; Fire and Explosion Safety; Emergency Response and Spill Control; PPE/Respiratory Protection; Site Control; Regulatory Overview and Toxicology.
 Students in this course must complete and pass all modules with a final “time-in-course” of 8 hours or more in order to meet the regulatory requirement for annual Hazwoper Refresher training.
-The course counts as 10 seats.
 Primary Regs: OSHA 29 CFR 1910.120, Hazardous Waste Operations and Emergency Response.
 Special Pricing Applies

 Material Handling & Storage Procedures covers precautions and safe work practices for handling and storage of drums, compressed gas cylinders, flammable materials, slings, safe lifting techniques, and general safe handling procedures.
 Primary Regs: OSHA 29 CFR 1910 Subpart N, Materials Handling and Storage.

-Canada's transition to GHS alignment is underway!
 This course will help you and your employees understand the changes accompanying WHMIS 2015, and give you the training you need to ensure your employees are safe and in compliance.